Structures with Small Orbit Growth: Finite Coverings of Reducts of Unary Structures

 Under the conditions of Lemma~\ref{nice_case} we will show that, in fact, if $G$ is closed, then $G=\prod_{i=1}^m{\sym(O_i)}$ where $O_1,\dots,O_m$ are the orbits of $G$, that is, $G$ is the automorphism group of a unary structure (Lemma \ref{extension_2}).
-The following lemma is well-known (see e.g.\ Proposition~1.4(2) in~\cite{MoonStalder}); we give a proof for the convenience of the reader.
+The following lemma is well-known (see e.g.\ Proposition~1.4(2) in~\cite{MoonStalder} or Corollary~2.2 in~\cite{cameron1981normal}).

-\begin{lemma} Every normal subgroup of a highly transitive permutation group acting on an infinite set is either highly transitive or trivial. \end{lemma} \begin{proof} Let $G$ be a highly transitive subgroup of $\sym(X)$ for some infinite set $X$ and let $H$ be a normal subgroup of $G$.
-The closure $K$ of $H$ in $\sym(X)$ will be a normal subgroup of $\sym(X)$.
-To see this, let $\alpha \in K$ and $\beta \in \sym(X)$.
-Since $K$ is the closure of $H$ there exists a sequence $(\alpha_i)_{i \in {\mathbb N}}$ of elements of $H$ that converges against $\alpha$.
-Since $G$ is highly transitive, there exists a sequence $(\beta_i)_{i \in {\mathbb N}}$ of elements of $G$ that converges against $\beta$.
-Then since $K$ is closed and $\beta_i \alpha_i \beta_i^{-1} \in H$ because $H \triangleleft G$.
-The statement now follows from the known fact that $\sym(X)$ has no proper non-trivial closed normal subgroups (the normal subgroups of $\sym(T)$ have been classified, see Chapter 8.1 in~\cite{DixonMortimer}). \end{proof}
+\begin{lemma} Every normal subgroup of a highly transitive permutation group acting on an infinite set is either highly transitive or trivial. \end{lemma}

 \begin{lemma} Let $G$ be a closed permutation group on a countably infinite set $X$.
 Let $T$ be an infinite orbit of $G$ such that $G|_T$ is highly transitive and let $S:=X \setminus T$.
 Then one of the following holds. \begin{enumerate} \item $\{\id_S\}\times\sym(T) \subseteq G$, \item There exists a surjective homomorphism $e \colon G|_S \to G|_T$ such that a permutation $\gamma$ of $X$ is in $G$ if and only if there exists a permutation $\alpha \in G|_S$ so that $\gamma|_S=\alpha$ and $\gamma|_T=e(\alpha)$. \end{enumerate} \end{lemma} \begin{proof} If $\alpha\in \sym(S)$ and $\beta\in \sym(T)$ then we use the notation $(\alpha,\beta)$ for the unique permutation $\gamma \in \sym(X)$ whose restriction to $S$ equals $\alpha$ and whose restriction to $T$ equals $\beta$.